-In the next tutorial i want to show you how to make a Bokeh effect in Gimp, but before that can happen we need to talk about Brush Dynamics and custom brushes.
+In the next post i want to show you how to make a Bokeh effect in Gimp, but before that can happen we need to talk about Brush Dynamics and custom brushes.

 So lets start with a custom brush.
 You may already know how to make one but bear with me, because there are a few concepts i'd like to talk about, which will help understanding Brush Dynamics.